JamFox/docs.jamfox.dev/docs/content/homelab/minecraft.md

 ### Gameplay

-- Distant Horizons: infinite render distance.
+- Distant Horizons: "infinite" render distance.
 - Shaders
-- Create: vanilla like tech mod with nice visuals and free-form  progression that fits right in.
+- Create: vanilla like tech mod with nice visuals and free-form  progression that fits right in
+- Animation mods: add more/better animations
+- Physics mod: add interactivity and make physics objects out of a lot of blocks and entities

+### Engagement

+- DynMap: Live map webserver
+- Minecraft to Discord bot: chat with players in the server from Discord

+### Surprises

+- Backrooms dimension: suffocation can teleport to backroom dimension
+- From the Fog: Adds Herobrine
+- Jesus Roulette: chance to save player from death
+- Pickpocket: stealing from other players
+- Bartering/Trading stations: trade between players

 ### Server Admin